CURRENT RESEARCH PROJECTS

 Data science for social justice

-Maia Powell, and I are investigating problems at the interface between data science and social justice.
+Maia Powell, and I investigated problems at the interface between data science and social justice.
 This research has led me to develop two different collaborations.
-One collaboration is with Suzanne Sindi and her group studying natural language processing.
-We are developing methods that seek to analyze underlying mathematical structures of hate-speech.
-The other collaboration is with Paul Smaldino on studying covert signaling in the context of racism in social media.
+One collaboration was with Suzanne Sindi and her group studying natural language processing.
+We developed methods that seek to analyze underlying mathematical structures of hate-speech.
+The other collaboration was with Paul Smaldino on studying covert signaling in the context of racism in social media.

 Data science for gamification

-Jeffrey Yoshimi, Tim Meyer, and I are applying data science methods for gamification.
-In particular, we are studying complex mouse-tracking time series data from games and developing quantitative techniques and methods to extract useful information from them such as accuracy, gaming experience, and possibly engagement.
+Jeffrey Yoshimi, Tim Meyer, and I applied data science methods for gamification.
+In particular, we studied complex mouse-tracking time series data from games and developing quantitative techniques and methods to extract useful information from them such as accuracy, gaming experience, and possibly engagement.